 The beautifully preserved medieval city of Coimbra, Portugal used to be the country’s capital before Lisbon stepped in.
 Coimbra is known for its university, which is the oldest in Portugal, and one of the oldest in Europe.
 But the school isn’t what attracted me to visit this city, I was falling for its architecture way before I even arrived.

 Many people do a day trip to Coimbra on their way to either Porto or Lisbon, which is doable, but I do recommend at least one night to really experience its charm.

 How to Get to Coimbra

 Getting to Coimbra is very simple; you just jump on the Lisbon to Coimbra train.
 The ride is less than 2 hours long.
 When visiting Portugal, most people either fly into Lisbon or Porto, and Coimbra is right in the middle of both and easily accessible by train.
 That’s why I mention that many make a stop in Coimbra on their way to either of those big cities.

-Click here to book your Coimbra train tickets.
+Click here to choose your Coimbra train tickets.
 I linked the CP (Comboios de Portugal) website because that is the national train operator of Portugal.
 I’ve found that if you book directly with operators it’ll be slightly cheaper than booking through a site like Rail Europe.
 I believe you can purchase tickets up to 60 days ahead of time.
 You can also get tickets up to 15 minutes before departure at the station.

 If you’re going from Lisbon to Coimbra (which was our route) make sure you enter “Lisboa” in the from section, and “Coimbra” in the to section.
 You’ll also see a “Coimbra B” in the drop-down list but that’s a bit further out from the city center.
 You may need to switch trains in Coimbra B, but the “Coimbra” ticket will take you all the way to the center.

 If you are visiting Lisbon as well, check out this post for the ultimate guide to the city.